vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 > From the Apollo [docs](http://dev.apollodata.com/react/receiving-updates.html#Subscriptions): `subscribeToMore` is a convenient way to update the result of a single query with a subscription.
 The `updateQuery` function passed to `subscribeToMore` runs every time a new subscription result arrives, and it's responsible for updating the query result.

-Fantastic, this is all we need in order for our chat to update in real-time! 🚀
+Fantastic, this is all we need in order for our chat to update in realtime! 🚀

 ## Adding Geo-Locations to the App 🗺